RYthaGOD/agentburnRY/replit.md

 - Automatically sells weaker positions first to free capital, then buys better opportunities when wallet balance is insufficient.
 - Rotation Criteria: New opportunity must have 10%+ higher AI confidence (lowered from 25% for more flexibility) or cut a loss to capture a good opportunity (70%+ confidence).
 Prioritizes selling big losses or small profits.
 - Emergency Rotation: When wallet depleted (<0.01 SOL), forces rotation of weakest position regardless of confidence improvement to maintain trading capability.
-- MAX Portfolio Allocation: Maintains 15% liquidity reserve by capping deployment at 85% of total capital to prevent over-allocation.
+- MAX Portfolio Allocation: Maintains 10% liquidity reserve by capping deployment at 90% of total capital to enable continuous trading for capital growth.
 - Dynamic Fee Buffer: Scales with portfolio size (3% for small, 5% for medium, 7.5% for large portfolios) instead of fixed 0.03 SOL.

 **Portfolio-Wide Risk Management:**